How to Optimize your Application using Visual Studio Profiler

 public static void TestWriteFileToDisk(int numberOfRecord) { for (int i = 1; i <= numberOfRecord; i++) { using (SqlConnection cn = new SqlConnection(ConfigurationManager.ConnectionStrings["cn"].ConnectionString)) { if (cn.State == System.Data.ConnectionState.Closed) cn.Open(); using (SqlCommand cmd = new SqlCommand($"select ProductName from Products where ProductID={i}", cn)) { using (SqlDataReader reader = cmd.ExecuteReader()) { if (reader.Read()) System.IO.File.AppendAllText($"{Application.StartupPath}\\data.txt", $"{i}: {reader.GetString(0)}\n"); } } } } }

-Modifyding your App.config as shows below.
+Modifyding your App.config as shown below.

 <?xml version="1.0" encoding="utf-8" ?> <configuration> <startup> <supportedRuntime version="v4.0" sku=".NETFramework,Version=v4.5.2" /> </startup> <connectionStrings> <add name="cn" connectionString="Data Source=.;Initial Catalog=Northwind;User ID=sa;Password=123@qaz;" providerName="System.Data.SqlClient"/> </connectionStrings> </configuration>